llaville/php-compatinfo/docs/README.md

 ### [Sniffs](01_Components/03_Sniffs/Features.md)

-They are grouped by categories to solve PHP features (from 4.0 to 7.4)
+They are grouped by categories to solve PHP features (from 4.0 to 8.1)

 - Arrays (2)
 - Classes (6)
 - Constants (3)
 - ControlStructures (2)
+- Enumerations (1)
 - Expressions (3)
 - FunctionDeclarations (3)
 - Generators (1)